srsapireddy/OpenLANE_EDA/README.md

 ![die](https://github.com/srsapireddy/Images/blob/main/50.PNG?raw=true)  </br>

-* As we can see that the netlist of 4 sq units occupies a complete area of the core.
+* As we can see, the netlist of 4 sq units occupies a complete core area.
 This means we have utilized the core 100%. </br>

 ![units](https://github.com/srsapireddy/Images/blob/main/51.PNG?raw=true)  </br>

 * Utilization Factor: Area occupied by netlist/ Total area of the core = 4 x 1sq.unit/ 2 unit x 2 unit = 1
 * In practice, we go for a 50 to 60% utilization.
 * Aspect Ratio = Height/ width = 2 unit/ 2 unit = 1
-* When the aspect ratio is 1, the chip is squared in shape.
+* The chip is squared in shape When the aspect ratio is 1.
 Ex:
 ![Factor](https://github.com/srsapireddy/Images/blob/main/52.PNG?raw=true)  </br>